IlyaPavlovskii/Android-Environments/README.md

 }
 ```

-Then you'll be able to locate all of your configuration files by build types and
+Then you'll be able to locate all of your configuration files by build
-product flavors folders.
+types and product flavors folders.
+Plugin will read all files with
+format passed in extension.

 ![Configuration directory!](img/config.png "Configuration directory")